What Every Parent Needs to Know to Keep Your Child Safe From Sexual Abuse

 If something doesn’t feel right, the child should get away as soon as possible and tell you about it.
 She needs to be told explicitly that it is more important to stay safe and to trust herself than to be polite.
 It is okay for her to question, disobey, and even run away from someone whose behavior is making her acutely uncomfortable.
 Predators give signals; your child just needs your support to trust herself in reading them.

-I've drawn heavily on three sources for this article:
+I've drawn heavily on four sources for this article: